luqmannasir55/ExchangeRate/README.md

 2. After successfully installing XAMPP, run the XAMPP Control Panel and start the Apache and MySQL service.
 3. Go to http://localhost/phpmyadmin and create a database named 'exchange_rates'.
 4. Proceed to create tables and insert seed data by running the SQL query provided in exchange_rates.sql file.
-5. Extract the files from this GitHub ZIP archive and place them inside the htdocs folder of your XAMPP installation directory.
+5. Extract the files inside project folder from this GitHub ZIP archive and place them inside the htdocs folder of your XAMPP installation directory.
 6. Finally, you may run the application on http://localhost/exchangeRate, it should load the latest currency exchange rate values.
 7. The exchange rate values will change according to the selected date input (The available dates for testing are 7/2/2025 until 12/2/2025).